DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach, while IVV tracks S&P 500 Index with a basket approach.
-Beta is 1.04 for ITOT and 1.0 for IVV, indicating IVV is less volatile relative to the market.
+ITOT tracks S&P Total Market Index with an index approach, while IVV tracks S&P 500 Index.
+Beta is 1.03 for ITOT and 1.0 for IVV — effectively similar market sensitivity.

 IVV beta1.0